awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 AWS IoT Greengrass doesn't use the Lambda execution role that's specified in AWS Lambda for the cloud version of the function\.

 E \- Group CA
-A root CA certificate used by AWS IoT Greengrass devices to validate the certificate presented by an AWS IoT Greengrass core device during TLS mutual authentication\.
+A root CA certificate used by AWS IoT Greengrass devices to validate the certificate presented by an AWS IoT Greengrass core device during Transport Layer Security \(TLS\) mutual authentication\.

 ## Configuring Greengrass Security<a name="gg-config-sec"></a>